ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

         """
         Read function to access a sine wave.
-        Acts like the device is generating a 1Hz sine wave with an amplitude set by write_amp
+        Acts like the device is generating a 1Hz sine wave with an amplitude set by write_amp.
         """
         sine_data = np.sin(time.time()) * self._amplitude
         return sine_data